 Top Picks for the Best Mining GPUs

-Six months later, things haven't really improved.
-Our table above includes 'current' eBay pricing estimates and the associated profitability, and most of the GPUs now have higher prices than what we saw back in February.
-Prices went up far faster than they're coming down, in other words.
-There's a balance between time to break even and daily potential profits, but at this point we strongly advise against anyone investing more money into GPU mining.
+Our table above includes 'current' eBay pricing estimates and the associated profitability.
+Even when profitability drops, GPU prices tend to take longer to come down.
+There's also a balance between time to break even and daily potential profits, but at this point we strongly advise against anyone investing more money into GPU mining.

 Okay, sure, you can try to get ahead of the next wave, whenever that happens (if that happens).
 For those still interested, we've considered the options and come up with this list of the best mining GPUs for Ethereum right now — things can change rapidly based on pricing and availability, not to mention the valuation of Ethereum and Bitcoin.

-GeForce RTX 3060 Ti: The second least expensive of the Ampere GPUs, it's just as fast as the RTX 3070 and generally costs less.
-After tuning, it's also the most efficient GPU for Ethereum right now, using under 120W while breaking 60MH/s.
+GeForce RTX 3060 Ti: After tuning, this is one of the most efficient GPU for Ethereum right now, using under 120W while breaking 60MH/s.
 Make sure you get one of the non-LHR models, though, or mining profitability with Ethereum is a lot lower.
-The GeForce RTX 3060 is also worth a look, provided you can find one for a good price.
+The GeForce RTX 3060 is also worth a look, provided you can find one of the earlier models where the LHR lock was accidentally broken (with older drivers) for a good price.

 Radeon RX 5600 XT: AMD's previous generation Navi GPUs are very good at mining, and the 5600 XT can hit about 40MH/s while using about 115W of power.
-The vanilla RX 5700 is another good choice, as it's as fast as the 5700 XT and costs less, but it's not as readily available.
+The RX 5500 XT 8GB might also be worth considering, depending on the price.
+Mining performance is lower but efficiency and break-even time are basically the same as the 5600 XT.

 GeForce RTX 2060 Super: Ethereum mining needs a lot of memory bandwidth, and all of the RTX 20-series GPUs with 8GB end up at around 44MH/s and 130W of power, meaning you should buy whichever is cheapest.
 That's usually the RTX 2060 Super, or maybe the older RTX 2070.